 - This wipeable baby bib design from the Stephen Joseph range makes clean-up after your tiny tot’s meal times so much quicker.
 The BPA-free vinyl surface is so easy to wipe down, and the built-in crumb catcher will help to control spills.

 - I make babes purees in bulk and then freeze the end results in cubes.
-I have found these snack cups are perfect for naturally and gently defrosting the cubes as they are the perfect size to place in a desert bowl of hot water or the sun.
+I have found placing the cubes in snack cups are perfect for naturally defrosting the cubes and then placing in a dessert bowl of hot water or the sun.